GitMCP/Cyan-Challenge/README.md

 The request body may contain the following:
 ```
 {
-    "prescriptionId": "1", //The ID of the prescription that will be updated
-    "pacientEmail": "Assistant@email.com", //The email of the pacient for the prescription, must be a string
-    "medicineName": "Aspirin", //The name of the prescripted medicine, must be a string
+    "code": "H01", //The harvest code, must be a string
+    "mill_id": "1", //The ID of the new owner Mill for your harvest
-    "treatmentStart": "01/01/2020 08:00:00", //The treatment start date, must be a date formatted string
+    "start_date": "01/01/2020", //The harvest start date, must be a date formatted string
-    "dosage": "1 tablet", //The medicine dosage, must be a string
+    "end_date": "01/01/2020", //The harvest end date, must be a date formatted string
-    "totalDoses": "6", //The total number of doses taken during treatment
-    "dosageInterval": "8", //The interval, in hours, between doses
 }
 ```
+There are no mandatory parameters in this request

 The API shall return all the updated information from the prescription as a confirmation of success

 ### Delete Prescription